robotlightsyou/qlab-script-backup/README.md

 version tracking.
 The text of these files can be copied and pasted directly into the script source of a script cue.

+These were largely written when I was first learning to code.
+There are a lot of bad practices, and overall it is hacky at best.
+But the things that work work, and they've saved me mountains of time.
+If you navigate to scripts/updates you will find some newer scripts that have much better coding principles, but still may not be best practices for QLab.

 ## Basic Navigation

 This repo is broken up by how I sort these scripts in cue lists in my personal